Lessons from History

 Indicative core content

 This course requires examination of a number of key historical events that can inform our thinking about risk and disaster management, and reflect the complexity of our interactions with the world.
 You will be required to apply key insights derived from each event to current strategy and policy, and identify areas for improvement.
-Each of the following events will be considered, along with their legacy:
+A range of events will be considered, along with their legacy, which may include:

 - Chernobyl (nuclear safety)